lippard661/reportnew/README.md

 Also available at https://www.discord.org/lippard/software

-reportnew-1.19a.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+reportnew-1.20.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
 Signify public key is https://www.discord.org/lippard/software/discord.org-2024-pkg.pub

-Current version is reportnew-1.19a of 2 August 2024.
+Current version is reportnew-1.20 of 16 December 2024.

 "frequency" in config file comments is not implemented; config file doesn't include an example of the within-log correlation, here is an example used for alerting on an SMTP session of concern with